lin-mengwei/lin-mengwei.github.io/notes/assets/Draft.md

 #### 2) Methodology

-1. Event Study.
-We compare academic performance of students in different cohorts exposed to the rise in tuition fees in different years of study.
-To disentangle the effects of introducing an extra punishment for failing a course, we first focus on the change happening in academic year 2010/11.
+In academic year 2010/2011, there is a sharp increase in third-time enrollment for the same course, while the fees for the first and second registrations do not change significantly compared to previous years.
+Thus, by using a Diff-in-Diff or event study, we can separate the effect of the extra costs on failing for the third and subsequent times.
+That is, we compare academic performance of students in different cohorts exposed to the first rise in tuition fees in 2010/11 in their different years of study.

-2. Regression Discontinuity in Time (RDiT):
-1) We pool the increases in academic years 2010/11 and 2011/12 2)
+However, in academic year 2011/12, there is another shock where not only does failing for more times will generate higher costs, but also does the first and second times - a general increase in tuition fees.
+In this sense, it is difficult to disentangle the effects of heavier punishment for failure and the rise in tuition fees in general.
+We can use an RDiT to capture the effects.

 ### 2.5 Pilot Results